spryker-sdk/spryk-src/docs/spryk_configuration_reference.md

 ### preSpryks
 The Spryks that should be executed before the current Spryk.

+### spryks
+The Spyrks to be execute in the current Spryk.
+This argument should be used if the current Spryk is not doing anything itself.

 ### postSpryks
 The Spryks that should be executed after the current Spryk.